AdobeDocs/campaign-classic.nl-NL/help/web/using/editing-content.md

 ## Een zichtbaarheidsvoorwaarde definiëren {#defining-a-visibility-condition}

-U kunt een zichtbaarheidsvoorwaarde opgeven voor een webpagina-element: dit element is alleen zichtbaar als aan de voorwaarde wordt voldaan .
+You can specify a visibility condition on a web page element: this element will only be visible if the condition is respected.

-Als u een zichtbaarheidsvoorwaarde wilt toevoegen, selecteert u een blok en voert u de voorwaarde in het veld **[!UICONTROL Visibility condition]** in met de expressie-editor.
+Als u een zichtbaarheidsvoorwaarde wilt toevoegen, selecteert u een blok en voert u de voorwaarde in het dialoogvenster **[!UICONTROL Visibility condition]** veld met de expressie-editor.

 ![](assets/dce_add_condition.png)